DavidVM1982/HomewizardPHP/README.md

 - Create cron_job for history_to_sql.php for automatic import of data.

 Updating:
-- update database with each update script
+- update database with each update script in /database
 - replace files except parameters.php (look for changes/additions in it)

 Version History:<br/>